 By: Anne Lapera

-I think one of the most valuable aspects of this internship is they ability to not only study but also to participate in creating effective policy.
+I think one of the most valuable aspects of this internship was not only studying and witnessing effective policy but also being able to participate in creating effective policy.
 It takes developed and practiced skill to incorporate the many factors that effect environmental policy.
-I am learning, that particularly in the energy market, there are many limitations in science, technology, and socio-economic dynamics that determine the types of technologies that should be used.
+I learned, throughout this process, that in the energy market there are many factors such as limitations in science and technology and social, political, and economic dynamics that determine the types policies that are employed.